 The Mind & Criminal Defense

+This rapidly developing area of law involves a wide range of legal issues including admissibility, relevance, the propriety of expert testimony, effect on jurors, and neuroethics.
 This program will focus on the uses of psychological science in the courtroom that impact capital & non-capital defense litigation, with an emphasis on brain function, the effects of a client’s history on brain development and its relevancy to both guilt and mitigation in punishment.
-The program is co-chaired by attorney John Wright (RPDO), and Dr. Cecil R. Reynolds (Professor Emeritus, Forensic Neuroscience), and will mostly feature faculty from outside of Texas.

 This course is funded by a grant from the Texas Court of Criminal Appeals.

 With the exception of invited faculty, attendance is limited to defense attorneys and those who directly assist them in Criminal Defense Litigation.

 Schedule and Faculty

 8:00 a.m.– 5:00 p.m.
 Registrant Sign-in, followed by Lectures

 8:00 a.m.– 5:00 p.m.
 Lectures

 Written cancellation must be received 5 business days prior to a program to receive a refund (Email: email@example.com).
 After this date, no refunds, but substitution of attendees for this program will be permitted with prior approval.
 Registrants not entitled to a refund will receive the course materials.
 Note: Free registrants must attend the program to receive materials at no cost.

 The Center for American and International Law does not discriminate on the basis of race, color, sex, religion, national origin, age, disability, veteran status, sexual orientation, gender identity, or any other protected status in educational activities, scholarship programs or admissions.